For immigrants, a divorce is not always the worst aspect of divorces. In many instances, a divorce has no impact on immigration status.

 Moreover, even if the couple reconcile, the conduct-based client admissions or judicial findings of facts can still impede the immigrant spouse’s path to permanent residence, citizenship, or protection against deportation.

-Such an outcome may occur despite the filing of a new green card application sponsored by a child, parent, sibling, or different spouse several years later.
+Such an outcome may occur despite the filing of a new green card application sponsored by a different spourse several years later, or even by a child, parent, sibling.

 So what admissions or findings carry the most potential for damage to immigrants?